fraterr/fraterr.github.io/_posts/2023-05-03-vocabulary-breadth.md

 The following is the prompt I use for generating CSV lists of words and synonims:
 <br>
-<i>"Write a list of 30 English words.
+<br><i>"Write a list of 30 English words.
 Based on those, I want you to prepare for me a set of flashcards for ANKI.
 Write me, in the following CSV format, first the word you selected, then the semicolon (;) and then a series of 5 synonyms separated by the comma (,).
 When you write me the list of words check that you have not suggested them before.
 They must always be new."</i>